home-assistant/companion.home-assistant/website/versioned_docs/version-2.0.0/getting_started/migration.md

 -   The battery level and state sensors will be change from `sensor.<device_id>_battery_level` and `sensor.<device_id>_battery_state` to `sensor.battery_level` and `sensor.battery_state`.
 When you set up additional devices, the new sensors for those device will be distinguished with an identifier on the end (i.e. `sensor.battery_level_2`).

 # Requirements
+You need to be running Home Assistant 0.92.2 or newer.
 The new updated iOS app requires the following integrations to be enabled in your Home Assistant instance:
 -   `default_config:`

 If for some reason you have disabled the default config make sure your `configuration.yaml` contains at least: